fastify/fastify/docs/Guides/Migration-Guide-V5.md

 });
 ```

-This increase the security of the application by hardening against prototype pollution attacks.
+This increases the security of the application by hardening against prototype pollution attacks.

 ### Type Providers now differentiate between validator and serializer schemas